MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-virtual-machines-time-travel-debugging.md

 ## Set a snappoint

 1. To set a snappoint, in the code editor, click the left gutter next to the method you're interested in.
-Make sure it's code that you know will execute.
+Make sure that the code executes.

    ![Screenshot that shows setting a snappoint in the code editor.](../debugger/media/time-travel-debugging-set-snappoint-settings.png)